Rachid91674/SniperX-V3/README.md

 Some scripts rely on environment variables for locating required data files.
 The most important one is:

 - `TOKEN_RISK_ANALYSIS_CSV` – Optional.
 Absolute path to `token_risk_analysis.csv` used by `Monitoring.py`.
 If not set, the file is expected to be located in the same directory as the script.
+- `MAX_TOKENS_PER_RUN` – Optional.
+Maximum number of new tokens written to the results CSV during each run.
+Defaults to 10.

 Set this variable in your environment or a `.env` file to ensure the scripts can locate the CSV on both Windows and Unix-like systems.